 Home » Marilyn McCown, 28: Visited The Laundromat In 2001 & Disappeared

-Marilyn McCown stopped by to see her parents and then went on her way to pick up her finished laundry.
-What happened to her after that remains unknown because Marilyn has never been seen or heard from since that time.
-Adding to the mystery was that Marilyn’s clean laundry was later recovered inside of her fiancé Bobby Webster’s vehicle on November 3.
-The car was located in a Dayton, Ohio apartment’s parking lot and was reportedly the vehicle that Marilyn was driving when she went missing.
+Marilyn McCown stopped by to see her parents and then went to pick up her finished laundry.
+What happened to her after that remains unknown because Marilyn has never been seen or heard from.
+Adding to the mystery was that Marilyn’s clean laundry was later recovered inside her vehicle on November 3.
+The car was located in a Dayton, Ohio, apartment’s parking lot and was reportedly the vehicle Marilyn was driving when she went missing.
 The location was about an hour from where Marilyn was last seen.

 Police Sergeant Bradley Berner said, “The clothes looked like they had come just from the laundromat.
 They were neatly folded and did not have the appearance that someone had gone through any of the items.”

-It was said to have been Bobby who contacted the authorities to report his fiancée missing.
+Bobby Webster was also said to have contacted the authorities to report his fiancée missing.
 “Filling out all the information on that missing person’s report was very difficult.
 You never really think in your wildest imagination you’ll be in such a situation until it really happens.
 It was very confusing,” he reportedly stated.
-It is common in cases such as this for the partners of victims or missing persons to become persons of interest, and Bobby Webster found himself being investigated by the authorities.
+It is common in cases such as this for the partners of victims or missing persons to become focal points in investigations, and soon, Webster found himself a person of interest.

 Unsolved Mysteries reported that soon after Marilyn McCown disappeared, Webster canceled their wedding, demanded refunds from the venue, and wanted the money returned for the rings.
-He claimed that his focus was on finding Marilyn and not continuing wedding planning, but police asked him to come in for a polygraph test.
-Police claimed that Webster initially refused the test, but eventually acquiesced.
+He claimed that his priority was finding Marilyn and not continuing wedding planning.
+Still, police asked him to come in for a polygraph test.
+They claimed that Webster initially refused the test but eventually acquiesced.

 “One of the questions that was asked to Mr. Webster was, ‘Did you have anything to do with the disappearance of Niqui McCown?’” recalled Sergeant Berner.
 “He says, ‘No,’ and the needle about jumped off the chart.
 So not only did he fail, he failed miserably.”

-Webster reportedly denied the allegations and would go on to say that he nor his legal representatives ever received notice or results from that test.
+Webster reportedly denied the allegations and would say that neither he nor his legal representatives ever received notice or results from that test.

-Now, Marilyn’s daughter Payton Lackings has children of her own and she would like to find some form of resolution.
+Now, Marilyn’s daughter, Payton Lackings, has her own children, and she would like to find some form of resolution.

 “Twenty years is a long time without knowing, and that’s what’s the worst, the not knowing,” she told reporters last year.
 “We don’t know what happened.
 We don’t know anything really.”
-When her mother went missing, Payton was sent to live with her grandmother, Marilyn’s mother, Barbara Lackings.
+Payton was sent to live with her grandmother, Marilyn’s mother, Barbara Lackings, when her mother went missing.
 Sadly, in 2020, Barbara passed away.
 Payton added, “Losing her was very, very hard on me.
 She was my best friend.
 I miss her every day, just like I miss my mom every day.”

-Former Trotwood police officer Tommy Swint was also named as a person of interest in this case, but I was unable to locate details regarding why investigators believed he may have been involved.
+Former Trotwood police officer Tommy Swint was also named as a person of interest in this case.
+Still, details about why investigators believed he may have been involved are scarce.
 Swint reportedly worked as an officer for less than two months before being forced to resign after being named in the case of Marilyn McCown.

 Meanwhile, in 2010, Swint was indicted on charges related to the 1991 murder of 33-year-old Tina Marie Ivery.
-It was on December 17 of that year when tree-trimmers came across Tina’s partially nude remains inside of a trash pile in Dayton.
-A crime lab ran DNA testing and linked Swint to the murder that he was accused of “purposefully [causing].”
+On December 17 of that year, tree trimmers came across Tina’s partially nude remains inside a trash pile in Dayton.
+A crime lab ran DNA testing and linked Swint to the murder he was accused of “purposefully [causing].”
 It was determined that Tina had been strangled, wrapped in trash bags and a quilt, and discarded in the pile of trash and brush.
 She had last been seen on December 14, 1991.

-Swint was living in Phenix City, Alabama when officers approached him home to arrest him in 2010.
+Swint reportedly lived in Phenix City, Alabama, when officers approached his home to arrest him in 2010.
 It had been just about an hour since the indictment was announced, and as authorities stood outside of Swint’s residence, they heard a single gunshot ring out.
-The 43-year-old shot himself in the head and died with whatever secrets he may have been carrying all of these years.
+The 43-year-old shot himself in the head.
 He was working as a security guard at the time of his death.